bitspittle/kross2d/examples/README.md

 Demonstrates a minimal skeleton for an app using *Kross2D*.

-Run on desktop: `gradlew :helloworld:helloworld-jvm:run` Run in browser: `gradlew :helloworld:helloworld-js:run`
+Run on desktop: `gradlew :helloworld:runJvm`
+Run in browser: `gradlew :helloworld:runJs`

 ## Sprite

 Demonstrates the loading and rendering of images.

-Run on desktop: `gradlew :sprite:sprite-jvm:run`
+Run on desktop: `gradlew :sprite:runJvm`
-Run in browser: `gradlew :sprite:sprite-js:run`
+Run in browser: `gradlew :sprite:runJs`

 ## Sounds

 Demonstrates music and sound effects.

-Run on desktop: `gradlew :sounds:sounds-jvm:run`
+Run on desktop: `gradlew :sounds:runJvm`
-Run in browser: `gradlew :sounds:sounds-js:run`
+Run in browser: `gradlew :sounds:runJs`

 ## Many States

 Demonstrates how you can split a game into multiple separate game states.

-Run on desktop: `gradlew :manystates:manystates-jvm:run` Run in browser: `gradlew :manystates:manystates-js:run`
+Run on desktop: `gradlew :manystates:runJvm`
+Run in browser: `gradlew :manystates:runJs`

 ## Paint

 Demonstrates mouse input.

-Run on desktop: `gradlew :paint:paint-jvm:run`
+Run on desktop: `gradlew :paint:runJvm`
-Run in browser: `gradlew :paint:paint-js:run`
+Run in browser: `gradlew :paint:runJs`

 ## Pong

 Demonstrates a simple yet complete game.
-Also, uses the ECS library.
+Also, uses the ECS library.ls

-Run on desktop: `gradlew :pong:pong-jvm:run`
+Run on desktop: `gradlew :pong:runJvm`
-Run in browser: `gradlew :pong:pong-js:run`
+Run in browser: `gradlew :pong:runJs`